-To determine the program Version and Revision that a home is required to be certified under, look up the plan approval date and permit issue date of the home in Exhibit 2.
+To determine the program Version and Revision that a home is required to be certified under, look up the permit date and plan approval date of the home, and the edition of the Building Energy Efficiency Standards (BEES) required by the AHJ, in Exhibit 2.
 Program requirements for other locations can be found at www.energystar.gov/newhomesrequirements.